 Beginning with silent films and vaudeville acts, the Colonial served as a beacon for culture for the entire Kennebec Valley region from 1913 to 1969.
 In the 1990s, after many years of neglect, the building was saved from demolition by concerned citizens who became the nonprofit's founding members.
 Read more about the history of the Colonial.

 Our Board of Directors is all-volunteer and continues its work of bringing this theater back to life for the cultural and economic benefit of Augusta, and for future generations to enjoy.
+In the spring of 2019, we announced the hiring of our first-ever Executive Director Peter Bezemes.

 We are especially grateful for the continued support of community members, business leaders, and to the the City of Augusta.
 See how you can get involved.